 The adult arrowtooth biomass data pedigree was 2 for the EBS and AI models (data is a direct estimate from surveys in AI and EBS but the assessment is conducted for the combined area), and 1 for the GOA model (direct estimate from surveys which agrees with the GOA assessment).
-P/B and Q/B parameters were rated differently by system: 3 in the GOA model (proxy with known and consistent bias), 4 in the EBS model (proxy for combined BSAI with some species mixing), and 5 in the AI model (proxy for combined BSAI with some species mixing), and 5 in the AI model (proxy for combined at age from adjacent area).
+P/B and Q/B parameters were rated differently by system: 3 in the GOA model (proxy with known and consistent bias), 4 in the EBS model (proxy for combined BSAI with some species mixing), and 5 in the AI model (proxy for combined BSAI with some species mixing plus weight at age from adjacent area).
 Diet composition data rated 1 in all systems (data established and substantial, with resolution on multiple spatial scales).